MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-in-flow.md

 ### Remove currency symbols (€, $,…) in a form processing output in Power Automate

 Let’s imagine that the *Total* value extracted by the form processing model has a currency symbol, for example: $54.
 To remove the *$* sign, or any other symbols you want to omit, use the [replace](/azure/logic-apps/workflow-definition-language-functions-reference#replace) expression to remove it.
-Here is how to do it:
+Here's how to do it:

 `replace(<form processing output>, '$', '')`